-And, most importantly, it better fits with what I believe about a creator.
-It is certainly possible that the creator produced us for his own entertainment.
+And most importantly, it better fits what I believe about a creator.
+It is certainly possible that the creator produced us for his entertainment.
 But I believe it was actually for some more noble purpose.
 An imaginary universe might work well for his entertainment.
 But it is hard to understand what purpose it might serve beyond that.
 I also have a hard time seeing a creator producing a universe that is other than what it appears to be.
 It strikes me as a bit deceitful and for no purpose that I can tell.

 A Knowable Creation

 As I sit here writing this, I see a big willow tree across the street with a crow sitting on an upper branch.
 The gray clouds are slowly moving past.
 The skyline of Seattle is highlighted in the distance.
 And a ferry should pass by soon.
-I believe that all of those things really are there and are as they appear to be.
+I believe that those things are there and are as they appear to be.
 And that is just as true for everything else I see and experience in the world around me.

 This is significant for me because I find myself torn between two competing views of the universe.
 One is the scientific perspective.
 One that claims the universe is knowable and rational.
 The other is one held by many Christians and folks of other religions.
 A claim that what science tells us about the universe is not actual reality.